(updated May 17, 2018)

 Whichever method is used to submit the letters of recommendation for the applicant, they must be e-mailed or postmarked on or before September 30, 2018.

 Applicants will be notified of their acceptance/alternate/non-acceptance status by e-mail, sent no later than November 15, 2018

 4. AUDIO FILES

 If you have been selected as one of the 20 competitors or as one of the alternates, you must be prepared to submit electronically three (3) audio files by December 1, 2018.
 Instructions will be provided on the uploading process when you are notified of your competitor status.
-The audio files are not adjudicated by either the Competitor Selection Jury or the Competition Jury and become the property of the Competition organization… The audio files will only be used for media publicity purposes and to create a sampler CD which showcases the competitors, with a selection of one of the works of each competitor, chosen by the competition staff from the three files submitted.
+The audio files are not adjudicated by either the Competitor Selection Jury or the Competition Jury and become the property of the Competition organization… The audio files will only be used for publicity purposes and to create a sampler CD which showcases the competitors, with a selection of one of the works of each competitor, chosen by the competition staff from the three files submitted.
 The files must contain: